 <max-rate-of-change> This tag is applicable for the noise-spike filter.
-Is
+Is says how much the value is allowed to change per second.

 <gain> This, and it's enclosed <prop> and <value> tags, are only applicable to the gain and reciprocal filter types.
 The <prop> tag specifies a property node to hold the gain value and the <value> tag specifies an initial default value.
 The gain defaults to 1.0 if unspecified.